 The Scottish & Southern Electricity Networks (SSEN) Transmission published a resolute plan that supports both the Scottish and UK Governments’ goals to ward off global warming.

-SSEN Transmission intends to implement the new Business Plan from April 2021 until March 2026, a period of 5 years to accomplish five key-point goals in the delivery of renewable energy.
-The draft has been subjected to significant consultations involving local and national stakeholdersand alsoincludes the RIIO-T2 User Group, the company’s independent group of experts.
+SSEN Transmission intends to implement the Business Plan from April 2021 until March 2026, a period of coverage of six years to accomplish five key-point goals in the delivery of renewable energy.
+The draft has been subjected to significant consultations involving local and national stakeholders, and also includes RIIO-T2 User Group, the company’s independent expert.

-The plan hopes to provide 100% network reliability for the delivery ofrenewable electricity to businesses and homes.
-It targets dependable connections and on-time delivery of renewable energy to power more than ten million homes.
+The plan aspires to provide 100% network reliability to transport renewable electricity to businesses and homes.
+It targets dependable connections and on-time delivery of renewable energy that powers more than 10 million homes.

-The distribution powerhouse also aims to reduce its greenhouse gas emissions by 33% during the implementation.
+The distribution powerhouse also aims to reduce its greenhouse gas emissions by one-third during the implementation.
 It expects efficiency savings of up to £100 million from the innovation.

 McDonald calls the proposal a balanced package that reflects the stakeholders’ desire to provide clean energy to consumers at affordable costs, while also giving investors a fair return.

-A slice of the investment will cater to the northeast region, where the group eyes expansion on its offshore wind resources.
-Additional investments might be required, but will only be revealed once billpayers needs are established and taken into account.
+A slice of the investment will cater to the north east region, where the group eyes expansion on its offshore wind resources.
+Additional investments might be required, but will only be revealed once the need is determined to protect the billpayers.

 SSEN Transmission sees a £7 per year average cost to consumers once the plan is set in motion.

 The ambitious plan caters to the seamless delivery of renewable electricity to consumers, which can also benefit the nation as a whole in terms of decarbonising the economy.